Introduction to R and RStudio

 Running the code

-Note that all code written in the script can be also executed at a
+Note that all code written in the script can be also executed at once in the

-- In the Console you run the code by hitting Enter at the end of the line
+• In the Console you run the code by pressing Enter at the end of the line

-button on the top right of the script window. - Alternatively, you can use a keyboard shortcut: Ctrl + Enter or Command + Return for MAC users.
+• Alternatively, you can use a keyboard shortcut: Ctrl + Enter on Windows/Linux or Command + Return on Mac.

 In both cases, the active line (the line where your cursor is placed) or a highlighted snippet of code will be executed.
 A common source of error in scripts, such as a previously created object not found, is code that has not been executed in previous lines: make sure that all code has been executed as described above.
 To run all lines before the active line, you can use the keyboard shortcut Ctrl + Alt + B on Windows/Linux or Command + option + B on Mac.